Impala Frequently Asked Questions

 - Querying data stored in HDFS and HBase in a single query.
 See Using Impala to Query HBase Tables for details.

 - In Impala 2.2.0 and higher, querying data stored in the Amazon Simple Storage Service (S3).
-See Using Impala to Query the Amazon S3 Filesystem (Unsupported Preview) for details.
+See Using Impala with the Amazon S3 Filesystem for details.

 - Concurrent client requests.
 Each Impala daemon can handle multiple concurrent client requests.
 The effects on performance depend on your particular hardware and workload.